xyo-geohacker/chaincheck/README.md

 [![codecov](https://codecov.io/gh/YOUR_USERNAME/YOUR_REPO/branch/main/graph/badge.svg)](https://codecov.io/gh/YOUR_USERNAME/YOUR_REPO)
 [![Contributors Welcome](https://img.shields.io/badge/contributors-welcome-brightgreen.svg)](CONTRIBUTING.md)

 This project uses GitHub Actions for continuous integration.
 All tests, linting, and type checking run automatically on every push and pull request.

-See [CI/CD Documentation](./docs/CI_CD.md) for details.
+## For Partners: Quick Integration

+**Want to add XYO Network to your existing system?**

+1. **Extract XYO Services**: Copy `backend/src/services/xyo/` to your project
+2. **Install Dependencies**: Add XYO SDK packages to your `package.json`
+3. **Configure**: Set environment variables
+4. **Use**: Call `xyoService.createLocationProofXL1()` in your verification flow

+See [Integration Guide](./docs/INTEGRATION_GUIDE.md) for detailed instructions and code examples.

 ## Features